 - Can Tourist give birth in USA?

-- What defines your nationality?
+- What is importance of nationality?

 - What is my nationality if I was born in America?